 |---|---|---|

-| No. of history runs | How many past exchanges the agent can see.
-1 run = 1 user message + 1 agent response. | 3–5 for most use cases.
+| No. of history runs | How many past runs the agent can see.
+A run is one full agent loop that begins with a user message and ends when the LLM finishes its response.
+A single run can include many tool calls. | 3–5 for most use cases.
 10 if conversations are long and context-heavy. |

 User Memories